matrix-org/dendrite/README.md

 The event logs then serve to decouple the two components, the writers and readers need only agree on the format of the entries in the event log.
-This format could be largely dervived from the wire format of the events used in the client and federation protocols:
+This format could be largely derived from the wire format of the events used in the client and federation protocols: